-The remaining 70% of FDA approved therapies use the child’s stem cells to treat immediate family members, such as siblings, parents and grand-parents.
+The remaining 70% of FDA-approved therapies use the child’s stem cells to treat immediate family members, such as siblings, parents, and grand-parents.

 Additionally, some private cord blood banks like MiracleCord also have the ability to process and store cord tissue stem cells.
-Continuing research on the distinct cells found in cord tissue offer considerable promise in treating an even wider range of diseases than cord blood alone.
+Continuing research on the unique cells found in cord tissue offer considerable promise in treating an even wider range of diseases than cord blood alone.

 Public cord blood banks store unrelated cord blood units that are donated.
 The relevant information (e.g., HLA types, cell counts, and the birth mother's medical history) is then stored in a database and sometimes made available to research facilities and transplant centers.